LoreBrichau/teamflow-analysis/README.md

 This Python script was developed to preprocess, merge and analyze data from the team flow study.
 Specifically, it combines self-reported Team Flow Monitor scores with observed behavioral indicators and calculates bootstrapped Spearman correlations to test exploratory hypotheses.

+The Excel files required to run the script are available upon request.

 Overview of Steps

 Gini Coefficient Calculation